About the campaign

 - speakers tell their personal stories of living with family violence

-- a range of resources and merchandise are available through 0800 456 450 number and online.
+- a range of resources are available through this website

 - media advocacy work encourages responsible coverage of family violence and provides media training for local spokespeople